 While Ritsu is at the library, two little girls run up to Sumiko-san and Kazunari and say there’s a weird guy acting like the molester and that he went into the underground.
 At the same time, Ritsu is returning from the library, reading her book as she walks through the underground.
-A molester comes out and tries to get Ritsu’s attention, but she’s so engrossed in her book that she doesn’t.
+A molester comes out and tries to get Ritsu’s attention, but she’s so engrossed in her book that she doesn’t notice.
 The molester grabs her shoulder, but Kazunari gets there and bats the molester’s hand away.
 The other residents of the dorm are also there and punish the molester.

 The second half of the episode sees summer break hitting, and Kazunari asking Ritsu for book recommendations since he has too much free time on his hands.
 Sumiko-san also takes the dorm residents to a restaurant owned by a friend of hers.
-She also owns a Japanese café but is short on help; she really needs someone who can handle strange characters.
+She also owns a Japanese café but is short on help.
+She really needs someone who can handle strange characters.
 When Sumiko-san and her friend see Kazunari interacting with the dorm residents, Sumiko-san’s friend offers him the job.
 He turns it down.

 The next day, Sumiko-san and her friend go into Kazunari’s room and put a houseboy outfit on him.
 Ritsu comes in with some books for him and is very happy to see Kazunari in the outfit.
 After seeing Ritsu’s reaction, Kazunari ends up agreeing to work at the café.